Building a Greener Future with Sam the Paving Man

 Sam Harp, owner of Sam the Paving Man, is one of those operators.
 Known across Sydney for delivering high-quality paving and hardscape outcomes, Sam has built his business on consistency, workmanship, and a strong focus on the well-being of his team.

 Sustainability is no longer a future consideration in construction.
-It is happening now, and contractors are increasingly expected to take responsibility for the materials they use and the environments they work in.
+It is happening now.
+Contractors are increasingly expected to take responsibility for the materials they use and the environments they work in.

-As Sam explains, the construction industry is actively turning green, and material choices play a central role in that shift.
+As Sam explains, the construction industry is actively turning green.
+Material choices play a central role in that shift.
 His endorsement of BuildGreen-distributed Kerakoll products is grounded in both environmental responsibility and practical, on-site realities.

 “I would definitely suggest going with Kerakoll.
 They do good products for the environment and sustainable products,” - Sam the Paving Man

 For Sam, sustainability is closely tied to worker safety.
-Reducing exposure to harmful chemicals and silica is a top priority, particularly in an industry where long-term health risks are well-documented.
+Reducing exposure to harmful chemicals and silica is a top priority.
+This is particularly crucial in an industry where long-term health risks are well-documented.

 He highlights the importance of products that actively reduce silica content and support safer working conditions.
 “Health is the number one priority for us.
 We don’t want our workers breathing in bad chemicals,” Sam explains.